 2011: Michael “Fishman appeared on the Passover episode of Roseanne Barr’s reality show “Roseanne’s Nuts.”

 2011: The Knesset passed a controversial housing bill today, despite the objections of leaders of the housing protest movement that has been gaining momentum across the country in recent weeks.
 The bill, which will slash red tape for construction by setting up national committees to approve new housing projects, was passed by a vote of 57 to 45.
-Netanyahu has strongly promoted the bill as the solution to the housing crisis.

 2011: MK Benjamin Ben-Eliezer (Labor) told Army Radio today that he and Prime Minister Benjamin Netanyahu offered former Egyptian president Hosni Mubarak political asylum several months ago.